fatualux/AI-notes/src/chapters/llm/weights.md

 **Regularization**: Techniques like L1 and L2 regularization add penalties to the loss function based on the size of the weights, helping to prevent overfitting by encouraging smaller weights.

-### Challenges

-**Vanishing and Exploding Gradients**: In deep networks, gradients can become very small (vanish) or very large (explode), making training difficult.
-Proper initialization and normalization techniques can mitigate these issues.

-**Overfitting**: Large weights can cause the model to fit the training data too closely, capturing noise rather than general patterns.
-Regularization techniques help to control this.

 ### Applications

 **Feature Learning**: Weights capture the features learned by the network during training.
 Early layers learn simple features (e.g., edges in images), while deeper layers learn complex features (e.g., object parts).